-Voters in South Dakota have rejected a proposal to add protections for abortion rights to the state constitution, preserving a near-ban there.
+Voters in South Dakota have rejected a proposal to add protections for abortion rights to the state constitution, preserving a near-total ban there.

 The abortion measure was in a crowded field of ballot initiatives for Tuesday's general election that also included a proposal to legalize marijuana for recreational use.
-The vote on marijuana was too early to call Wednesday.
-But voters rejected a measure to remove the state sales tax from food and a plan for a single, all-candidate primary election with the top two finishers for each office advancing.
+After most votes were counted Wednesday, the marijuana measure was defeated.
+Voters also rejected a measure to remove the state sales tax from food and a plan for a single, all-candidate primary election with the top two finishers for each office advancing.

 Here is a look at the biggest ballot initiatives.